Thailand: Greater Mekong Subregion Highway Expansion Phase 2 Project

 According to Thailand 4.0 and 12th National Economic and Social Development Plan, 2017-2021, the Government of Thailand has been further promoting its economic reform by rehabilitating, modernizing, and expanding Thailand transport infrastructure, which will in turn upgrade key business clusters, attract new industries, and enhance competitiveness of the country in the region.
 The government's strategic goal is to strengthen connectivity throughout the country by expanding the road network, transforming railway lines from single track to double track, introducing high-speed rail, and building an urban mass rapid transit system.

 The ADB's country partnership strategy (CPS) and related country operations business plans with Thailand are fully aligned with these Government's priorities, including on strengthening connectivity and facilitating regional cooperation and integration (RCI) through infrastructure development.
-Thailand also accords importance on RCI through its active engagement with the Greater Mekong Subregion (GMS) program in promoting connectivity, competitiveness and community through economic corridor development, among others.
+Thailand also accords importance to RCI through its active engagement with the Greater Mekong Subregion (GMS) program in promoting connectivity, competitiveness and community through economic corridor development, among others.

 The project will improve National Highway (NH) 22 and NH 23, both of which are located in northeast Thailand contributing to better domestic connectivity, and serving as key link roads in the vicinity of the GMS East-West Economic Corridor (EWEC) running from Viet Nam through the Lao PDR and Thailand to Myanmar, linking economic centers in the GMS providing increased opportunities for trade and investment flows toward greater regional integration.